Foundation Crack Repair Made Easy for Homeowners

-Most cracks in poured concrete foundations have already stabilized and simply need to be repaired to prevent water from leaking through.
-Basement wall cracks are commonly vertical, or can be diagonal, and many start in the corner of egress windows.
-These cracks are best repaired using the expanding polyurethane polymer.
-The reason polyurethane foam is used is because it remains flexible and allows for the natural movement of concrete.
-Contact with water helps the urethane to forcefully expand up to 20 times its volume filling the entire length and depth of the crack, as well as voids behind the wall.
-Water will never find the crack again!
+The majority of settling cracks in poured concrete foundations have already stabilized and simply need to be repaired, to prevent water from leaking through.
+Basement wall cracks are commonly vertical or diagonal.
+Many will start in the corner of egress windows.
+These types of cracks are best repaired using the expanding polyurethane polymer.
+The main reason polyurethane foam is used is because the foam remains flexible, allowing for the natural movement of concrete (expansion/contraction).
+Contact with water helps the urethane forcefully expand up to 20 times its volume filling the entire length and depth of the crack.
+Water will never be able to enter the wall crack again!

 Did you know?
 This special hydrophobic epoxy is suitable for use inside damp cracks.